Thamir-73/ideagnUpdated/source/_posts/speci.md

 we need to be cognizant of all the nuances we have mentioned thus far, and be conscious of our “specialization” and what it could do.

-This probably not as relevant to people as much as I think,
+This is probably not as relevant to people as much as I think,

 but from a practical perspective,